 If you dream of playing Teer itself, you will win no matter what.

 After buying a token, we moved to the ground where the action shifts at 3.30pm.
 The entire ground is divided into a field and an area for tea stalls and betting booths.
 Every day, 50 archers shoot 30 arrows each at 3.30 pm and 20 arrows in the second round at 4.30 pm.
 These archers are like machine guns firing arrows at the speed of light and it is baffling to see how accurate they are.
 People betting on this game only have to predict the last two digits of the total number of arrows that hit the target.
-For example, if 1,030 arrows hit the target, then the winning number is 30, and if 1,065 arrows hit then the winning number is 65, and so forth.
+For example, if 1,030 arrows hit the target, then the winning number is 30, and if 1,065 arrows hit then the winning number is 65, and so on and so forth.

 Two results are announced every day — for the first round at 3:30 pm and the second round at 4:30 pm.
 A person can win INR 80 for every Re 1 gambled on a number in the first round and INR 60 for every INR 1 spent on the second round.